gitlabhq/gitlabhq/doc/user/project/issue_board.md

 in the list's heading.
 A confirmation dialog will appear for you to confirm.

 Deleting a list doesn't have any effect in issues and labels, it's just the list view that is removed.
+You can always add it back later if you need.

 ## Searching issues in the Backlog list